 Carry out a health and safety risk assessment.

-Share the information with anyone likely to come into contact with the area, eg builders.
+Share the information with anyone likely to come into contact with the area, such as builders.

 Keep anything containing asbestos in good repair or have it sealed or removed.

-If you don’t have a plan to deal with asbestos and put it in action, you could face:
+If you do not have a plan to deal with asbestos and put it in action, you could face:

 - a fine of up to £20,000